 During northern California’s wildfire season, the Air District monitors general air quality in the Bay Area and will issue a health advisory if wildfire smoke appears to be causing elevated levels of particulate pollution in the region.

 Residents should take precautions if they are experiencing localized effects of wildfire smoke.
-For information, see our wildfire safety tips and CAPCOA’s information and resources.
+For information, see our wildfire safety tips and CDC’s wildfire resources page.